seqan/seqan/manual/source/Tutorial/FileIO.rst

 Wikipedia has a `nice article on memory mapped files <http://en.wikipedia.org/wiki/Memory-mapped_file>`_.

 In SeqAn, you access memory mapped files using the :dox:`MMapString` specialization.
-After opening the mapped string using :dox:`File#open open`, you can access its contents as if you were manipulating a normal :dox:`String`.
+After opening the mapped string using :dox:`File#open`, you can access its contents as if you were manipulating a normal :dox:`String`.
 The following shows a simple example:

 .. includefrags:: extras/demos/tutorial/file_io/mmap_string_example.cpp